heymikehaynes/crashthearcade/content/now.md

   key: Now
   order: 4
 ---

 # Now

-#### What I've been up to as of October 17th, 2024.
+#### What I've been up to as of October 21st, 2024.
 This page is inspired by Derek Sivers' project, [nownownow.com](https://nownownow.com/about).

-* I’m recovering from a recent trip with my family to California at the end of September.
-It was great but *exhausting*.
-We visited Disneyland, Universal Studios, and caught a Dodgers game.
-* I recently switched my WordPress site back and forth from Ghost to Tumblr and back again before finally settling on Eleventy.
-I’ve been enjoying learning something new, and the community is excellent.

-## Books and video games

-I’ve finished over [215 books](https://www.goodreads.com/user_challenges/54484570) (mostly manga) this year but started slowing down now that I’ve run out of stuff to read.
-I haven’t played much recently besides Zenless Zone Zero, so I’ll grab Silent Hill 2 next week.
-I never finished the original game but enjoyed the Resident Evil remakes, which many are comparing it to.
-I’m excited.
+{%- include 'now-life.md' -%}

+{%- include 'now-fun.md' -%}

 <div class="now-block">
 	{%- include 'now.njk' -%}